-Join Ben Long for an in-depth discussion in this video Movie playback, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Movie playback, part of Nikon D5100 Essential Training.

 Just as you can review still images on the 5100's LCD, you can also watch…any movies that you have shot.
 Going into playback mode here just like I normally would.…Anything that's a video has this OK Play button on it.…If I hit OK, I get my playback controls and immediately the movie starts playing.…Now my control pad here lets me control playback, and there is a little key right here.…I can press the down arrow to pause, the OK button to play.…I can go fast forward by pressing the right button and if I repeatedly press it,…it goes faster and faster: 2x, 4x, or 8x.…

 If I hit the up arrow, I leave playback mode.…Now I can go back in again with Play.
 Again it starts playing.…I can rewind with the left arrow and again, repeated pressings of that will…accelerate the rewinding.…If I'm paused, the left and right arrow go forward and backward by one frame.…I can control volume of the movie with my zoom-in and -out button.…And as you've already seen when I'm done with playback, I can just hit the up…

 - What is an SLR?